maykar/plex_assistant/README.md

 [Installation](#installation) ｜ [Configuration](#configuration) ｜ [Cast Devices](#cast-devices) ｜ [Commands](#commands)<br>
 [Google Assistant Setup](#google-assistant-setup) ｜ [HA Conversation Setup](#home-assistant-conversation-setup) ｜ [Advanced Config](#advanced-configuration)<br><hr>

-Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google and Sonos devices, as well as Plex clients.
-You could use this component with anything that can make a service call to HA as well.
+Plex Assistant is a Home Assistant integration for casting Plex media to Google devices, Sonos devices, and Plex clients with Google Assistant, HA's conversation integration, and more.
+You can use this component with anything that can make a service call to HA as well.

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`